 We will limit interaction on arrival and departure and in hallways and other shared areas.
 Social physical contact (hand to hand greetings, hugs) will be discouraged.

 Where pupils need to move about within the classroom to perform activities (access to a shared resource) it should be organized to the greatest degree possible to minimize congregation at the shared resource.
+To this end, and for hygiene reasons, compost bins will no longer be available.
+All food waste, wrapping and containers must be taken home.

-Staff and pupils should avoid sharing of personal items.
+Staff and pupils should avoid sharing of personal items NB we may no longer provide spoons for yogurt.